Our Work

 Habitat Inventory and Assessment

-The condition and diversity of fish, wildlife, and plant species generally reflect the overall health of the natural communities within which they reside.
-But it is difficult to decide when, where, and how much effort is needed to conserve or restore those areas.
 The purpose of the Midwest Landscape Initiative’s Habitat working group is to inform strategic use of conservation resources toward natural communities and landscapes that improve regional conservation outcomes, as well as to provide scalable tools that allow for integration and interoperability where appropriate and desired.

 Current projects underway include: